dhruvang93/CloudComputing/City of Vancouver DAP/Readme.md

 ---

-## Step 7: Data Preparation and Query Execution
+## Data Preparation and Query Execution

 The process commenced with the creation of external tables in Amazon Athena, which were linked to the curated S3 data on building permits.
 Using SQL, queries were executed to extract pertinent information from the datasets.
 This was followed by a thorough data analysis phase: